Set Up Your Perfect Morning Routine (+Morning Routine Ideas)

 Instead, try adding your chosen activities one at a time.
 So, for example, during the first week, try focusing on waking up earlier and doing some stretching exercises for five minutes.
 The next week wake up even earlier and fix yourself a healthy breakfast, and so on.

 Also expect not to wake up immediately and to waste some time on social media at the beginning.
-This isn’t a matter of willpower as much as it is a matter of incorporating new habits, which usually takes some time, before it become automatic and effortless.
+This isn’t a matter of willpower as much as it is a matter of incorporating new habits, which usually takes some time before it becomes automatic and effortless.

 Step 5: Familiarize Yourself with Habit Stacking